MaurGi/JUMP/Doc/DiceRollerSample.md

 The Scene also uses the UI Prefab **JUMPStatusConnection** that displays the status of the connection with Photon.

 #### Master Scene
-The Master Scene has has one instance of the **JUMPMultiplayerMaster** prefab.
+The Master Scene has has one instance of the **JUMPMultiplayerMaster** prefab and can handle online and offline play with bots.

-The scene handles two events:
-* `OnMasterDisconnect` that goes back to the Connection Scene to try and reconnect once.
+The scene handles the `OnMasterDisconnect` event, that goes back to the Connection Scene to try and reconnect once.

+The scene sets the `GameServerEngineTypeName` variable to `"DiceRollerSample.DiceRollerEngine"` to create a custom server engine - for details see the [DiceRoller Custom Server].

+The scene sets the `BotTypeName` variable to `"DiceRollerSample.DiceRollerBot"` to create a custom bot - for details see the [DiceRoller Bot].

+For the online play:
+* The scene has a **JUMPButtonStartMatchmaking** a simple text button that is enabled when we are connected to the Photon Master Server; if the user clicks the button, then we invoke the `Matchmake` operation on the *JUMPMultiplayerMaster** prefab.
-* `OnGameRoomConnect` that loads the Game Room Scene
+* The scene then responds to the `OnGameRoomConnect` and loads the Game Room Scene

+For the offline play:
+* The scene has a **JUMPButtonStartOfflinePlay** if the user clicks the button, then we invoke the `OfflinePlay` operation on the *JUMPMultiplayerMaster** prefab.
+* The scene then responds to the `OnOfflinePlayConnect` and loads the Play Scene

 The scene uses a few more UI prefabs:
 * **JUMPStatusOnline** that displays if the client is online (connected with Photon) or offline
 * **JUMPStatusPlayers** that displays the number of players connected to Photon
-* **JUMPButtonStartMatchmaking** a simple text button that is enabled when we are connected to the Photon Master Server; if the user clicks the button, then we invoke the `Matchmake` operation on the **JUMPMultiplayerMaster** prefab.

-It also sets the `GameServerEngineTypeName` variable to `"DiceRollerSample.DiceRollerEngine"` to create a custom server engine - for details see the [DiceRoller Custom Server].

 #### Game Room Scene
 The Game Room Scene has one instance of the **JUMPMultiplayerGameRoom** prefab.